iptc/sport-schema/docs/index.markdown

 Sport Schema**_.
 We have released our initial work in order to solicit feedback and suggestions from others. _**Please do not rely on this model for your production work - yet!**_

+## Project goals and principles

+We want the resulting data model and vocabulary to be:

+* Comprehensive - it should be able to handle schedules, results and statistics for many types of sports: team, individual and head-to-head.
+* Easy to use - should be approachable by non-experts in Semantic Web technologies.
+For example, the JSON-LD versions should be simple enough that they can be parsed by any competent developer who is comfortable with handling JSON files.
+* Easy to query - for those who want to use the power of RDF features such as SPARQL, querying data should be as simple as possible.
+* Compatible with schema.org - we want the IPTC Sport Schema to be self-contained, but it should be possible to use it alongside schema.org in the future.

 ## Getting started

 ### Exploring the example data using SPARQL